felipeCeler/irescutaway/libs/tucano/README.md

 Tucano comes with several examples and an Effects Collection.

+Check out the [Samples](@ref examples) page for the examples and the [Effects](@ref effects) Collection.

 ## Development Notice

-Even though **Tucano 0.1** is out, there are still some features that are not implemented, such as encapsulation of *Tesselation Shaders*, and some *Buffer Objects* types.
-Some examples are still missing, but will soon be included in Tucano.
-Documentation is nearly up-to-date, but not 100%, completion is underway.
+Even though **Tucano** is out, there are still some features that are not implemented, such as some *Buffer Objects* types.
+Since there are a lot of OpenGL features that could be encapsulated within Tucano, we are including most things on a per-demand basis.

+We are translating the Qt examples to GLFW, since the release of Qt5.5 it became surprisingly difficult to use external calls to OpenGL without explicitly inserting Qt code inside Tucano main classes.
+This also means that the qt helper classes (inside utils) will become deprectated in a near future.

-Please help us improve Tucano using GitHub's [Issue Tracker](https://github.com/LCG-UFRJ/tucano/issues).
+Please help us improve Tucano using GitHub's [Issue Tracker](https://gitlab.com/lcg/tucano/issues).

 ## Developers